Seeking more respect, superstar Hegerberg out of World Cup

 That's why she'll be so sorely missed in France.

-"I think Ada's decision needs to be respected," Nadine Kessler, UEFA women's football director, told the AP.
+"I think Ada's decision needs to be respected," Nadine Kessler, UEFA women's soccer director, told the AP.
 "It's a brave decision to consciously miss a World Cup."

 That Hegerberg saw fit to front a campaign by UEFA entitled "Time for Action" that was launched a month before the World Cup brought further exposure to the fight for greater equality.
 The United States women's team, in particular, has been at the forefront of that.